A bit about me...

 Adult Autistic Spectrum Disorder

-Although I'm trained as a humanistic, integrative therapist, I prefer to call myself a relational therapist which means that I believe that it is the relationship we develop that helps bring about positive change.
-I offer you a warm, trusting relationship where you can bring anything that's troubling you without judgement.
+Although I'm trained as a humanistic, integrative therapist, I prefer to call myself a relational therapist which means that I believe that it's the relationship we develop that helps bring about positive change.
+My style is warm and conversational and I offer you a safe, trusting relationship where you can bring anything that's troubling you without judgement.
 I won’t tell you what to do – that’s for you to discover for yourself, but I will help you explore at your own pace what it is that you feel you have a need to resolve.

 I work with whatever is meaningful for you, which might sometimes include your spiritual beliefs, creative writing, dream work and imagery.
 I also feel that humour and the ability to sometimes laugh with one another is essential!